-Diverging further, the Z4 is available with a 2.0-litre inline-four in two levels of tune - the Supra isn’t available with an I4 in the UK, and the lower power version hasn’t come to Europe at all.
+Diverging further, the Z4 is available with a 2.0-litre inline-four in two levels of tune - the Supra wasn’t initially available with an I4, and the lower power version hasn’t come to Europe at all.
 That’s a shame, as the lighter Z4 ‘30i’ is the pick of the range.

 In the past we’ve questioned whether or not the Jaguar F-Type can really be described as a sports car - it’s too heavy and not quite as sharp to drive as we’d originally hoped.